 Our Drought Plan identifies the triggers that we will use to determine when a drought action should be implemented.

-In the Kielder WRZ, our drought action triggers are agreed water levels in our reservoirs known as control curves.
+action triggers are agreed water levels in our reservoirs known as control curves.
 Crossing these curves mean that we will take actions to limit abstraction from the reservoirs and increase the use of the Kielder Transfer Scheme and TTT.
 Enhanced utilisation of the system is designed to avoid levels dropping to such an extent that actions beyond Level 1 are necessary.